ttanduong/FindMaxSubArray/README.md

   * Crossing the midpoint, so that low <= i <= mid < j <= high

+* So find the maximum subarrays of A[low..mid] and A[mid+1..high] recursively.

+* Find the maximum subarray that cross the midpoint

+* Take a subarray with the largest sum of three.

 ## Pseudocode

    **FIND-MAX-CROSSING-SUBARRAY(A, l, m, h)**